-The following general advice from the Council web site may help if you wish to inspect and comment on a planning application:
+The following general advice may help if you wish to inspect and comment on a planning application:

 The Council cannot refuse or approve a proposal simply because many people oppose or support it.
 Planning applications must be assessed against local and national planning policies.
 The Council can consider issues such as: undue loss of privacy or overlooking; loss of sunlight/daylight; effect on trees; access or traffic problems; need for car parking; unacceptable or incompatible use; noise; fumes; excessive height or bulk of buildings; inappropriate design/layout; and inadequate landscaping/means of enclosure.

 How to comment on a planning application